 Friendly reminder that coral reefs are incredibly important to our planet, including protecting coastlines from erosion and providing shelter and food to 25% of the planet’s marine species.
 While coral may look like rock, it’s very much a fragile living thing- and by stepping on it or just touching it, you can damage the coral, which can take literal years to repair, or can even kill it.
 So please avoid touching, kicking, or standing on it and make sure to use reef-friendly sunscreen, like this one- most popular types of sunscreen can bleach coral and damage its DNA (basically leading to coral cancer).

 Any time you’re interacting with animals (especially on a paid tour), it’s important to make sure that you’re choosing an ethical and responsible tour company to ensure the animals are being respected and that you’re observing them in a non-exploitative manner.
-I chose to go with this company, because it’s one of only four (of dozens and dozens!) tour operators that have been selected as a preferred provider by the Hawaii Ocean Watch non-profit, which is dedicated to ensuring that any ocean-based tourism in Hawaii is done in a responsible and sustainable manner.
+I chose to go with this company, because it’s one of a handful of tour operators (out of dozens and dozens!) that have been certified through the Sustainable Tourism Association of Hawaii, which is dedicated to ensuring that any tourism in Hawaii is done in a responsible manner.

 - Go whale-watching: Every year, from November through May, an estimated 10,000 humpback whales migrate to the warm waters of Hawaii to breed and have their babies.
-While Kaui and Maui are the best islands to spot these magical creatures, the Big Island has some fabulous whale watching opportunities too.
-If you’re visiting during this time, hop on a whale watching tour, like this one, to spot these gentle giants in action.
+While Kaui and Maui are the best islands to spot these magical creatures, the Big Island has some fabulous whale watching opportunities, too, like this whale-watching tour.
+If you’re visiting during the right timeframe, this is an unmissable activity on your Big Island itinerary!

 Kona also tends to have a bit more food trucks, restaurants and popular tourist activities, like luaus, for visitors to enjoy and is not a bad jumping off point for further flung adventures on the island, like a visit to Hawaii Volcanoes National Park (around a two hour drive), the Waip’o Valley Lookout (less than an hour and a half drive), or the Green Sand Beach (about an hour and 40 minutes away).